Anushree-0024/Revenue-Leakage-Operational-Inefficiency-Analysis/README.md

 ##Questions we solved to understand this problem statement:

 #Question 1:
-What percentage of total booking demand is lost due to ride failures?
+What percentage of total booking demand is lost due to ride failures?<br>
 Assumption: We have considered ride failures when they have been cancelled by the driver or an incomplete ride due to many reasons.
 Reason of Assumption: From a business point of view, since we have only one month of data, I have looked at the supply side.
 If we were to draw conclusions on the scope of improvement, I would start with the supply side first.
 Insights: Total 80% revenue we have lost due to ride failures.
 Revenue lost has a major impact on the business.